Art & Seasonal Depression

 We Michiganders are well versed in seasonal depression, the winter blues, or SAD (Seasonal Affective Disorder).
 As the days get shorter, darker, and colder – we do our best to keep our energy levels up, but we would be lying if we said it didn’t get to us sometimes.
 Holiday spirit aside, it seems there really isn’t much to look forward to other than cold & snow for the next several months.
-While we search for ways to brighten our days this winter, what better way to fight the grayness than with a colorful masterpiece in your home!
+We are always searching for ways to brighten our days this winter.
+What better way to fight the grayness than with a colorful masterpiece in your home!

 Antonio Molinari – “Tropical Emulsion”

 Ken Rausch – “Bending Copper Series II”

 If artwork isn’t in the budget, we encourage you to get out and visit a museum or gallery to soak up some joy.

 – Happy Almost Winter from ALG 🙂

 Published on November 12th, 2018Tags: art makes us happy, art therapy, seasonal depression